 Symbol

-Once upon a time these mystical symbols were revered in art, music and healing.
-As an ancient path it still has value today because of the way its perennial patterns guide us from within.
-Symbol as biology then, was the Ankh as the Circle of Willis.
+Once upon a time symbols were revered in art, music and healing because they worked pre-linguistically.
+Meaning is enacted, not declared—it doesn’t describe truth, it induces it.
+As an ancient path it still has value today because of the way its patterns guide us from within.
+Life as biology then, was the ankh as the Circle of Willis.

 “I know that I know.”

 This is the epistemological version of the ontological “I am that I am”.
-Both are recursive, both are divine, but they operate on different planes.
+Both are reflective, both are divine, but they operate on different planes.
 The first reveals the structure of consciousness; the second reveals the source of it.
-Really it describes the solar (mental) and lunar (emotional) in pentagonal harmony:

-Geometry is the purest form of symbol because it is meaning without story, form without distortion and relationship without bias.
+Geometry is the purest form of life because it is meaning without story, form without distortion and relationship without bias.
 It is symbol in its naked state—before language, myth or interpretation.
-Geometry is pure ratio, proportion, angle, balance, symmetry and recursion.
+Geometry is pure ratio, angle, symmetry or recursion.
 So a circle doesn’t represent perfection; it is perfection in relational form.
 A square doesn’t symbolise stability; its right angles are stability encoded mathematically.
-Geometry is the symbol of what is, not “what it means.”
+Geometry then, is the symbol of “what is”—not “what it means.”

 • unity → circle